List of Hellblazer characters: The King of the Vampires

 The King of the Vampires, who after being refused by John Constantine after offering him a job, seeks revenge.
 The King of the Vampires bears a surprising resemblance to the actor James Dean, complete with leather jacket and brown quiff hair, although he is completely unrelated.
 He has spent tens of thousands of years on Earth killing and feeding on humans.
 As a result, he sees them as little more than cattle and thinks nothing of maiming and murdering them purely for his own amusement.
 For the most part, the King looks entirely human, save for a pair of retractable fangs.
 However, he can also take on different forms, including that of a giant shaggy dog.
 It has also been suggested that he can transform into a living mist.
-He is poisoned by John's demon blood, leaving him incapacitated at the sun rises.
+He is poisoned by John's demon blood, leaving him incapacitated as the sun rises.